SUAT-lhy/MEISHAV100---FPGA-verifaction-on-VC707/README.md

 ## 4.2 Clock and Reset

 After the clock of the VC707 on-board differential clock source is converted into a single-ended clock through an IBUFDS primitive, xilinx's PLL IP core module will generate 3 CLKS, which are respectively provided to rockecttile, chiplink module and other sub.
 The chip is expected to support RocketTile using 1GHz clock, CHIPLINK module using 250M clock, and other modules using 500M clock, but currently in the FPGA prototype verification project, except chiplink module using 150MHz clock, other unified use 50MHz clock.
 Otherwise, too high a frequency will lead to timing violations.
+This is typically because the FPGA's fabrication process and routing delays cannot meet the high-frequency requirements of an SoC ASIC design.
+This is a common trade-off in FPGA prototyping.

 The top layer ResetGEN module generates multiple resets, which are respectively provided to rockecttile, chiplink module and other subs.
 It is expected to support the reset signal generated after RocketTile uses 1G clock to beat, and the reset signal generated after CHIPLINK module uses 250M clock to beat.
 The reset signal generated after other modules use the 500M clock is supported.
 See **_Figure 5_** for the reset timing diagram.